Updated September 6th, 2023

 While BraZouky organisers have the administrative rights on all rules, regulations and development of the event, they are disengaged from judging the competitions and all decision matters pertaining to competition placings.

 | REGISTRATION for ALL DIVISIONS |

 Each competitor should purchase a BraZouky Full Pass and also register for their chosen division.
 Please visit Ticket Booking to view prices for all passes and registrations.

-- BraZouky Full Pass: Each competitor must pay for his/her own pass.
-The BraZouky Full Pass DOES NOT include competition registration.
-The director/coach of any competitor should also purchase a BraZouky Full Pass if they wish to attend or compete.
+- BraZouky Event Pass: Each competitor must purchase their own pass.
+The BraZouky Pass DOES NOT include competition registration.
+The director/coach of any competitor should also purchase a BraZouky Pass if they wish to attend or compete.